 LATEST NEWS *** Bestseller – Following the BESTSELLER listing for debut ‘Names Of The Dead,’ the second in the Connor Montrose series, THE LONDON CAGE has hit the Bestseller lists for Blackwell, the national UK bookshop chain.
-Book 3, The London Cage will be out in 2018. *** National Crime Factor Tour – dates for 2017/18 coming soon, watch out the Borders and Highlands & Islands. *** Thanks to Shari Low for my spot in the Book club of the national Daily Record – see National Press Coverage link above – next appearance will be at Thrillerfest in New York in July, followed by Bloody Scotland in September. ***
+Book 3, The London Cage will be out in 2018. *** National Crime Factor Tour – dates for 2018 coming soon, watch out the Na h-Eileanan Siar, the Highlands & Islands. *** Thanks to Shari Low for my spot in the Book club of the national Daily Record – see National Press Coverage link above – next appearance will be at The Theatre Royal Dumfries.
+They must be bloody mad. ***